pchain-org/pchain-guide/pchaindoc/source/wallet/localnode/Epoch.rst

 | Amount: 	the amount(PI) you wanna deposit(must equal or larger than (total_depositProxiedBalance + total_proxiedBalance - total_pendingRefundBalance.)
 | Salt:		can be whatever you want

-If you vote successfully, the wallet will return a transaction hash. **Please remember all parameters you set, which will be used in revealing vote process**
+If you vote successfully, the wallet will return a transaction hash.
+You may cost 0.00021 PI for the gas fee from your balance. **Please remember all parameters you set, which will be used in revealing vote process**

 .. image:: ../../_static/wallet/localnode/votehash.png